CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 The `POPCY` variable contains the `SUM` of the population for the block group for the year 2019.
-Let's enrich our stores DataFrame with that variable.
+Next, let's take a look at enriching our stores DataFrame with that variable.

 ### Enrich a points DataFrame

-In the [CARTOframes quickstart](/developers/cartoframes/guides/Quickstart/) you learned how to load your own data (in this case Starbucks stores) and geocode their addresses to coordinates for further analysis, so let's start by loading those geocoded Starbucks stores:
+In the [CARTOframes Quickstart](/developers/cartoframes/guides/Quickstart/) you learned how to load your own data (in this case Starbucks stores) and geocode the addresses to coordinates for further analysis.

+Let's start by loading those geocoded Starbucks stores:

 ```python